Surfer12/resume-2025-novabright/chapters/Chapter_10_Version_Control_and_Development_Workflow.md

 - How would this advance the meta-optimization framework?
 - What current limitations would this overcome?

-**Mathematical Foundation**
+**Consciousness Theoretical Foundation**
-If applicable, describe the mathematical or theoretical basis:
+Describe the consciousness theory basis:
-- New equations or algorithms involved
-- Relationship to existing α, λ, β parameters
+- Modifications to Ψ(x) equation
+- Impact on parameters (α=0.65, λ₁=0.30, λ₂=0.25, β=1.20)
-- Expected performance impact
+- Expected consciousness metrics improvement

-**Proposed Implementation**
-High-level description of how this might be implemented:
+- Relationship to GWT/IIT/other consciousness theories

+**Consciousness Implementation Approach**
-- Which modules would be affected
+- Affected consciousness modules
-- New dependencies required
+- Evolution stage modifications
+- Stability impact assessment
-- Integration points with existing code
+- Integration with existing consciousness architecture
+- New phenomenological properties expected

 **Performance Considerations**
 Expected impact on framework performance: